imalsogreg/servant-reflex/README.md

   -> m (Event t (f (ReqResult tag Text)))
 ```

 The dynamic params are each wrapped in `f`.
-For every firing of the trigger event `tag`, all of these parameters will be combined according to `f`'s applicative instance (when `f` is `[]`, you will get all combinations of all parameters taken together as a request; when `f` is 'ZipList', the Nth elemens of each parameters list will be taken together as a request).
+For every firing of the trigger event `tag`, all of these parameters will be combined according to `f`'s `Applicative` instance (when `f` is `[]`, you will get all combinations of all parameters taken together as a request; when `f` is `ZipList`, the Nth elemens of each parameters list will be taken together as a request).
 Using this interface, you can trigger many XHR's from a single event occurence, and expect the responses to be structured the same way as the requests.